Pybounce/shapes/README.md

   - They will be wrappers and textbox will be made up of a rect and some text

 - Abstract shape can handle other things such as rotation down the line

+- Have a separate widget drawer so the data and logic for drawing are separate.
+- Also, canvas can be used to spatially index the shapes and only draw visible shapes